Swift Garbage Removal From Residential Areas Crucial For Clean, Green Environment - UrduPoint

 People, who had to bear its smell all the day, might have more aggressive behaviour, Qasim claimed.

 He explained that the bins mostly contained food waste.
-Its decomposition by the micro-organisms created an unpleasant smell.
+Its initial breakdown and subsequent decomposition by the micro-organisms both created an unpleasant smell.

 When contacted the CDA Sanitation Department, an official source said all-out efforts were being made to ensure the cleanliness of the Federal Capital in limited resources.